krzysztof-gzocha/searcher/README.md

 If you have any problem with usage don't hesitate to create an issue, we can figure your problem out together.

 ### Development
-Command to run test: `composer test`
+Command to run test: `composer test`.
+All unit tests are tested with [padric/humbug](https://github.com/padraic/humbug) library for mutation testing, aiming to keep [Mutation Score Indicator](https://github.com/padraic/humbug#the-metrics) equal or close to 100%.

+To run mutation tests you need to install humbug and run: `humbug` in main directory.
+Output should be stored in `humbuglog.txt`.

 ### Thanks to
 In alphabetical order